- 1Spain: An attractive country for investment

 - Professional Services Firm ("Sociedad Profesional", abbreviated as "S.P.")1, the purpose of which is the common pursuit of an activity regulated by professional association, and which may be formed in accordance with any of the corporate forms legally established under their specific legislative provisions.

-The corporation (S.A.), which is the archetypal trading company and has traditionally been the most commonly used form, has become less popular and today the limited liability company (S.L.) is the most common form of trading company.
+The corporation (S.A.), which is the archetypal trading company and has traditionally been the most commonly used form, has become less popular and today the most common form of trading company is the limited liability company (S.L.).
 The reasons for this include the fact that a limited liability company requires less capital than an S.A.
 However, the limited partnership and the general partnership forms are hardly used at all.

 1 The corporate name of this kind of firm should include, together with the corporate form in question, the expression "Professional" or the abbreviation "P", (for example, Sociedad anónima profesional [Professional corporation] or "S.A.P.").